 "There's an ongoing debate about how accurate it should be.
 You sometimes have to use your imagination to fill in the gaps.
 But some readers never make the leap from pure fiction to truth.
 Elizabeth: The Golden Age was a travesty.
 The locations were 300 years out of date.
 Walter Raleigh would never have got into the Queen's presence wearing an open-necked shirt.
 And Mary, Queen of Scots wouldn't have spoken with a Scottish accent - she grew up in France, and French was her native tongue."

 By contrast, Alison did enjoy The Tudors, last year's hit TV drama starring Jonathan Rhys Meyers as Henry VIII.

-"I expected to have apoplexy when I saw it, but while I loved it as drama, although I shuddered at the inaccuracies."
+"I expected to have apoplexy when I saw it, but while I loved it as drama, I shuddered at the inaccuracies."

 The Tudor era, indeed, has always been her favourite period.